 A common substitute for wheat flour, rice flour is made from finely milled rice and can be made from either white or brown rice.

 Flavour: Brown rice flour is slightly nutty, whereas white rice flour has a bland flavour.

 Nutrient profile: High fibre and protein without the presence of gluten.

-Suitable for: Brown rice flour is used for breads, muffins and cookies, while white rice flour is considered a basic flour for gluten free baking.
+Suitable for: Brown rice flour is used for bread loaves, artisan bread, muffins and cookies, while white rice flour is considered a basic flour for gluten free baking.

 Chef Adam’s comment: “Rice flour is one that is now coming into the market, it is high in proteins, just not gluten proteins – the protein count in flour is what gives the bread the structure.
 So, with rice being high in protein, it would give [the baked goods] the stability you are looking for.”

 Soy flour is created from ground soybeans and brings moisture to baked goods.
 It is a cream to yellow colour.

 Flavour: Varies from a beany flavour to a sweet, mild flavour.